 While rotation rate is the length of the day, the changing patterns in the entire time period will indicate the characteristics of the exoplanets.
 It can even tell how and when an exoplanet was formed and is presently a difficult property to measure.

-However, authors of the study point out that the effectiveness of this procedure will be depending on the unique features of the respective exoplanets.
+However, the study’s authors point out that this procedure’s effectiveness will depend on the respective exoplanets’ unique features.
 At the same time, planetary features like craters can too contribute in understanding the rotation circle.